alan-turing-institute/alexa-room-finder/docs/room-finder.md

 #### What does `this` refer to in my functions?
 Maybe the individual handler, or the EventEmitter?

 ***None of the above.*** It refers to a 'handlerContext' object, which is defined in the SDK backend.
 If you want the real details of what you can access through this variable, I'd suggest reading the backend documentation I've written up.
-Here's the basics - when reading this, assume `this` refers to the overall 'handler' whenever used.
+Here's the basics - when reading this, assume `this` refers to the overall `handler` object whenever used.

 ```
 on: this.on.bind(this),